bastiao/JDBQueue/README.md

+# Dependence #

+In order to grant the persistence, JDBQueue uses sqlite4java.

 # Notes #

 This work is still working in progress and used by a project.
 Generalization might be necessary to other cases.
 Feel free to contribute back to it.